isa-karahan/E-Commerce/README.md

 # E-Commerce System

-An E-Commerce System that is developed as internship project at adesso Turkey.
-With the project, customers are able to;
+An E-Commerce System that was developed as an internship project at adesso Turkey.
+With the project, customers can;
-- Make shopping while earning bonus
+- Do your shopping while earning a bonus.
-- View products by category
+- View products by category.
 - View product details with customer comments
-- Add product to the favorites list
+- Add products to the favorites list.
-- Register and login
+- Register and log in.
-- Manage addresses
+- Manage addresses.
-- View wallet and transactions
+- View transactions and wallet.
-- View and cancel orders
+- View and cancel orders.
-- View and update profile
+- View and update your profile.

-On the backend side, [.NET](/dotNET/) and [Node.js](/Node/) is used.
+On the backend side, .NET and Node.js are used.

-The frontend is coded with [React](/React/).
+The front end is coded with React.

 Detailed information is available under each project section.